Demolished public housing projects in Atlanta: John Hope Homes

-McDaniel-Glenn Homes
+McDaniel Glenn

-The McDaniel-Glenn housing project was built in 1967, with the Martin Luther King Memorial Building (a highrise for the elderly) constructed in 1970.
+The McDaniel Glenn housing project was built in 1967, with the Martin Luther King Memorial Building (a highrise for the elderly) constructed in 1970.
 Making the complex peak at 768 units Part of the Mechanicsville neighborhood, the complex was demolished in 2006.
 By 2007, Columbia Residential had completed their redevelopment of the property, named Columbia at Mechanicsville Station.
 The Martin Luther King High-Rise was demolished with explosives on February 14, 2010.

-Perry Homes
+Herman E. Perry Homes

-Perry Homes was completed in 1954 with 1,100 units for black families.
+Herman E. Perry Homes (aka "Perry Homes") was completed in 1954 with 1,100 units for black families.
 Part of the project was destroyed by a tornado on March 24, 1975, with the buildings being replaced in 1976–77.
 The project's demolition was completed in 1999, and it was replaced with the West Highlands development.
-In addition to mixed-income housing, it includes various other amenities such as a YMCA.

-Techwood/Clark Howell
+Techwood Homes / Clark Howell Homes

 Techwood Homes was the first federally funded public housing project in the United States, with 1,230 units opening in 1936.
 Located in the Centennial Hill district of Downtown Atlanta, it was joined by Clark Howell Homes (both all white) in 1940.
 In the run-up to the 1996 Olympics, Techwood and Clark Howell Homes were demolished and replaced by Centennial Place.

 University Homes

 Built in 1938 on the site of the former Beaver Slide slum.
 Seen as the African American counterpart to Techwood Homes - the first public housing project in the nation.
 Architect William Augustus Edwards.
-Residents of the deteriorating community were relocated in 2006, with 500 units being demolition in 2009.
+Residents of the deteriorating community were relocated in 2006, with 500 units being demolished in 2009.
 In September 2015, the US Department of Housing and Urban Development (HUD) awarded a Choice Neighborhoods Implementation Grant to revitalize the former University Homes public housing site, along with the Atlanta University Center, Ashview Heights, and the Vine City neighborhoods.
 The "University Choice Neighborhood" housing plan renamed University Homes to "Scholars Landing."
 Construction will be complete in 2023.

-Demolished (Vacant Land)
+Demolished (vacant land)

-Antoine Graves
+Antoine Graves Elderly Highrise

 Senior citizen highrise built 1965.
-Architect John C. Portman, Jr. who designed numerous high-rises in Downtown Atlanta (AmericasMart, Peachtree Center, Hyatt Regency Atlanta, etc.) One of Portman's earliest and most influential projects, his first atrium building and only public housing project.
-Located at 126 SE Hilliard St. SE, Downtown.
-Demolished 2009 including annex.
-Portman pleaded to save the building to no avail.
+Architect John C. Portman Jr. who designed numerous high-rises in Downtown Atlanta (such as AmericasMart, Peachtree Center, and Hyatt Regency Atlanta).
+This was one of Portman's earliest and most influential projects, his first atrium building and only public housing project.
+It was located at 126 SE Hilliard St. SE, Downtown, and was demolished 2009, including annex.
+Portman attempted to prevent the building from being demolished, but was unsuccessful.